guillermo1996/gtxcutr/README.md

 ## Overview

+Adaptation of txcutr by Guillermo Rocamora Pérez.
+Work in progress.

 Various mRNA sequencing library preparation methods generate sequencing reads from the transcript ends.
 Quantification of isoform usage can be improved by using truncated versions of transcriptome annotations when